-For more information about retail space in South Jersey or any South Jersey commercial properties, please contact Jason Wolf (856-857-6301; firstname.lastname@example.org) at Wolf Commercial Real Estate, a premier South Jersey commercial real estate broker with expertise in South Jersey retail space.
+For more information about South Jersey retail space or any South Jersey commercial properties, please call 215-799-6900 to speak with Jason Wolf (firstname.lastname@example.org) or Leor Hemo (email@example.com) at Wolf Commercial Real Estate, a premier South Jersey commercial real estate broker that specializes in retail space in South Jersey.

 Wolf Commercial Real Estate is a South Jersey commercial real estate brokerage firm that provides a full range of South Jersey commercial real estate listings and services, marketing commercial offices, medical properties, industrial properties, land properties, retail buildings and other South Jersey commercial properties for buyers, tenants, investors and sellers.

-Wolf Commercial Real Estate, a South Jersey commercial real estate broker that specializes in South Jersey commercial real estate listings and services, provides unparalleled expertise in matching companies and individuals seeking retail space in South Jersey with the South Jersey commercial properties that best meets their needs.
-As experts in South Jersey commercial real estate listings and services, the team at our South Jersey commercial real estate brokerage firm provides ongoing detailed information about South Jersey commercial properties to our clients and prospects to help them achieve their real estate goals.
-If you are looking for retail space in South Jersey for sale or lease, Wolf Commercial Real Estate is the South Jersey commercial real estate broker you need — a strategic partner who is fully invested in your long-term growth and success.
+Wolf Commercial Real Estate, a South Jersey commercial real estate broker with expertise in South Jersey commercial real estate listings and services, provides unparalleled expertise in matching companies and individuals seeking new South Jersey retail space with the South Jersey commercial properties that best meets their needs.
+As experts in South Jersey commercial real estate services, the team at our South Jersey commercial real estate brokerage firm provides ongoing detailed information about South Jersey commercial properties to our clients and prospects to help them achieve their real estate goals.
+If you are looking for retail space South Jersey for sale or lease, Wolf Commercial Real Estate is the South Jersey commercial real estate broker you need — a strategic partner who is fully invested in your long-term growth and success.